-- Protect surface waters and wetlands from encroachment by development, and from sources of non-point pollution; - Protect the functions and values of Burlington's wetlands;
+- Protect surface waters and wetlands from encroachment by development, and from sources of non-point pollution; - Preserve natural lakeshore vegetative cover where reasonably possible consistent with the Vermont Shoreland Protection Act, and the protection of native plants and vegetative cover that provide lake shoreland wildlife habitat, to the greatest extent possible; - Protect the functions and values of Burlington's wetlands; - Protect and enhance water quality near public beaches and other water-based recreation areas from sources of non-point pollution; - Preserve natural features and communities, geologic features and cultural sites for education and research. - Provide opportunities for public access where feasible and appropriate; - Facilitate connections and corridors for wildlife between areas of publicly protected - Ensure that development that occurs within a Flood Hazard Area conforms to the requirements of the National Flood Insurance Program.

-- Protect and enhance water quality near public beaches and other water-based recreation areas from sources of non-point pollution; - Preserve natural features and communities, geologic features and cultural sites for education and research. - Provide opportunities for public access where feasible and appropriate; - Facilitate connections and corridors for wildlife between areas of publicly protected sites. - Ensure that development that occurs within a Flood Hazard Area conforms to the requirements of the National Flood Insurance Program. - Minimize and prevent the loss of life and property, the disruption of commerce, the impairment of the tax base, and the extraordinary public expenditures and demands on public services that result from flooding and other flood related hazards; and - Ensure that the design and construction of development in flood and other hazard areas are accomplished in a manner that minimizes or eliminates the potential for flood and loss or damage to life and property; and - Manage all flood hazard areas designated pursuant to 10 V.S.A. § 753; and - Make the City of Burlington and its residents eligible for federal flood insurance and other federal disaster recovery and hazard mitigation funds as may be available.
+- Minimize and prevent the loss of life and property, the disruption of commerce, the impairment of the tax base, and the extraordinary public expenditures and demands on public services that result from flooding and other flood related hazards; and - Ensure that the design and construction of development in flood and other hazard areas are accomplished in a manner that minimizes or eliminates the potential for flood and loss or damage to life and property; and - Manage all flood hazard areas designated pursuant to 10 V.S.A. § 753; and - Make the City of Burlington and its residents eligible for federal flood insurance and other federal disaster recovery and hazard mitigation funds as may be available.